bigtoga/Examples/Cloud - Azure/DP-300/High Availability.md

 - Secondaries are readable
 - Only support one secondary server/instance
 - Secondary must be in a different region
+- Uses a **Read/Write Failover Policy** - if "Automatic", then failover is auto-handled
+- Each database can have a **Read/Write grace period in hours**
+- You can set the failover grace period per database failover group

 [Microsoft docs](https://docs.microsoft.com/en-us/azure/azure-sql/database/auto-failover-group-overview?tabs=azure-powershell)